What is a good rating?

 - Age x 100 (+100) = You will qualify for National Championships

 - Age x 100 (+200) = You may be selected to play in a World Championships This formula only works for juniors (until age 18).

-The ratings are calculated using the same scale as international ratings.
+Tornelo uses Glicko2 Ratings and the international ratings are calculated using ELO formula.
 See https://ratings.fide.com/ for FIDE ratings.
 There are lots of different ratings.
 Many websites have their own rating system.
 Some chess clubs or associations have a ratings system.
 All of them try to maintain their systems as being comparable to the FIDE system.
 With each system there will be some variation, but most system administrators try to keep this variation from FIDE ratings to a minimum.

 The Technical Stuff

 Tornelo offers both Glicko2 methodology (methodology see here) and ELO rating calculations.

 Ratings are calculated instantly, so your rating is always live.

 Can I beat someone with a better rating?